 Posted by Shivi Kakar

 The health effects from airborne hazards are a frequent topic in many health and safety courses, especially in hazardous substance and hazardous waste training.
 This is because so many of these exposures may not show up as health problems for decades!
 Consider asbestos.
-While it’s not harmful to the touch, inhalation can be fatal, but it can take 25-30 years before asbestosis or mesothelioma can develop.
+While its not harmful to the touch, inhalation can be fatal, but it can take 25-30 years before asbestosis or mesothelioma can develop.
 Both are chronic and often deadly diseases of the lungs.

 The lungs are amazing.
 It surprises most people to learn that the lungs have the largest surface area of any body organ -- about 80 times more area than the skin, or about the size of a tennis court!
 As we breathe, our lungs are in constant contact with the outside world and that is a lot of contact area.
 They need to be protected.